AGawrys/MenuAPI/README.md

-5. Now, get the code from this repository by cloning it into a desire location.
+5. Now, get the code from this repository by cloning it into a desired location.
 Type "git clone this_git_url".

 6. Once you have the code opened up.
 Go into the python interactive shell and type